deadofarceus/BetterDeathCounter/README.md

 A progress graph shows your progress (simple explanation).
 The graph also shows functions trying to predict your last try.
 With a slider, you can adjust the value used for the exponential regression.

+## Warning

+The auto detection works only for Elden Ring in fullscreen, 1920x1080 screens and only for the first  Phase of the Boss.
 ## Dependencies

 To run BetterDeathcounter, you will need to have the following dependencies installed: